macheninarctica/Game-15/README.md

 # Game 15
-the Game 15 with customization of size of fieald from 3x3 to 10x10.
+Game of Fifteen with the setting of the field size from 3x3 to 10x10.
-The Game checks after every step of game.
-And if every namber steped of those position - game ending.
+The game checks the result after each step of the game.
+But if each room stood on their positions, the game ends.